cuteday/BlenderProc/README.md

 ## About This Fork
-Adds the option of rendering with EEVEE(blender's realtime rendering engine). \
+Adds the option of rendering with EEVEE. (`renderer.EeveeRenderer`) \
-Support saving the scene as .blend file at the end of pipeline.
+Support saving the scene as .blend file at the end of pipeline (`writer.BlenderWriter`).

 # BlenderProc